 Goal 11 - Animal Disease: Limit loss of life, economic loss, and disruptions in commercial and industrial activities due to an animal disease outbreak.
 Mitigation Strategy Objectives Prevention Proper regulations and licensing will be utilized to reduce the risk from animal disease.
 Public Education and Awareness Increase public awareness of what to do in the event of an animal disease outbreak.
 Emergency Services Increase capability of community response personnel to effectively respond to an animal disease outbreak.

-Goal 12 - Infectious Disease: Limit loss of life, economic loss, and disruptions in commercial and industrial activities due to an infectious disease outbreak.
+Goal 12 - Infectious Dise activities due to an infect ease: Limit loss of life, economic loss, and disruptions in commercial and industrial ious disease outbreak.
 Mitigation Strategy Objectives Prevention Proper regulations and licensing will be utilized to reduce the risk from infectious disease.
 Public Education and Awareness Increase public awareness of what to do in the event of an infectious disease outbreak.
-Emergency Services Increase capability of community response personnel to effectively respond to an infectious disease outbreak.
+Emergency Services Increase capability of community response personnel to effectively respond to an